 Dispatch directory contents

 dispatch directory, a search-specific directory is created for each search or alert.
-Each search-specific directory contains several files including a CSV file of the search results, a
+Each search-specific directory contains several files including a SRS file of the search results, a

 search.log file with details about the search execution, and more.
 These are 0-byte files.

 View dispatch directory contents

 From a command-line window, or UI window such as Windows Explorer or Finder, you can list the search-specific directories.

 For example to view a list in a command-line window, change to the dispatch directory and list the contents in that directory.
 The following list contains both ad hoc, real-time, and scheduled search-specific directories.

 # cd $SPLUNK_HOME/var/run/splunk/dispatch # ls 1346978195.13 rt_scheduler__admin__search__RMD51cfb077d0798f99a_at_1469464020_37.0 1469483311.272 1469483309.269 1469483310.27 scheduler__nobody_c3BsdW5rX2FyY2hpdmVy__RMD5473cbac83d6c9db7_at_1469503020_53 admin__admin__search__count_1347454406.2 rt_1347456938.31 1347457148.46 subsearch_1347457148.46_1347457148.1

 The contents of a search-specific directory includes files and subdirectories.
 The following example shows the contents of a search-specific directory named

 #ls 1346978195.13/ args.txt audited buckets/ events/ generate_preview info.csv metadata.csv peers.csv request.csv results.srs.gz runtime.csv search.log status.csv timeline.csv

 Windows users should use dir instead of ls in a command-line window, or Windows Explorer, to see the contents of the